brucechanglongxu/advancedalgorithms/distributedcompute/gpuarch.md

+## TLDR
+1. Loop up the nuber of SMs on the GPU, and determine the ops:byte ratio for the GPU
+2. Compute the arithmetic intensity for the algorithm (FLOPs calculation)
+3. Determine if there is sufficient parallelism to saturate the GPU by estimating the number and size of thread blocks.
+If the number of thread blocks is at least roughly 4x higher than the number of SMs, and thread blocks consist of a few hundred threads each, then there is sufficient parallelism.
+4. The most likely performance limiter is:
+a.
+Latency if there is not sufficient parallelism
+b.
+Math if there is sufficient parallelism and algorithm arithmetic intensity is higher than the GPU ops:byte ratio
+c.
+Memory if there is sufficient parallelism and algorithm arithmetic intensity is lower than GPU ops:byte ratio.

 ## Understanding FLOPs

 **FLOP (Floating Point operation):** Refers to a single arithmetic operation that involves floating-point numbers such as addition, subtraction, multiplication and division.
 Each of these counts as _one FLOP_ assuming they involve floating-point data types like `float32` or `float16`.